 Even though Thailand has enjoyed warm diplomatic ties with the United States for 175 years, we had first been greatly influenced by the British and there are still traces of that everywhere even though we’ve never been a colony.
 For a long time, regardless of how limited my English was, my accent and terminology were decidedly British.
 It’s a full stop, not a period.
 It’s a torch, not a flashlight.
 You study accountancy, not accounting.
 Dropping the “u” from colour or flavour?
 That is not an honourable behaviour.

-Imagine me as a foreign student, fresh off the boat, in an American university.
+Imagine me as a foreign student, fresh off the plane, in an American university.
 You should have seen my classmates’ faces when I, realizing I didn’t have an eraser on me, asked out loud during an exam if any of them had a rubber I could borrow.

 And then there was that time during the first few weeks in the States when I went to a public library hoping to check out my favorite foreign film of all time, Babette’s Feast and some other movie DVDs.
 I somehow got lost in a labyrinth of the youth section and discovered in the process that all of the movies on the shelves featured either talking puppets or a singing purple dinosaur.
 Movies for people over the age of five were nowhere to be found.